intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/case-user-comments.md

 # Delete

-Each user comment row has delete icon button on the right bottom corner:
+Each user comment row has `Delete` icon button on the right bottom corner:

 ![Delete comment](case-user-comments/images/delete-comment.png)